sawicki-rafal/jateusz-machniak/README.md

 # jateusz-machniak
-Google Chrome Extension for changing conversation photos in messenger
+Google Chrome Extension for changing conversations' photos in messenger

+## Description
+Extension changes conversations' photos and names in Facebook Messenger.

+## How to install?